iotaledger/starfish/README.md

   - Better handling of higher throughput and larger number of validators

 The repository also supports other partially synchronous uncertified DAG-based consensus protocols:

 - **`mysticeti`**: Implementation of [Mysticeti](https://www.cs.cornell.edu/~babel/papers/mysticeti.pdf)
 - **`cordial-miners`**: Implementation of [Cordial Miners](https://arxiv.org/pdf/2205.09174)

 ## Key Features of Starfish

-- Starfish is a Byzantine Fault Tolerant protocol capable of tolerating up to 1/3 of Byzantine nodes in a partially syncrhonous network.
+- Starfish is a Byzantine Fault Tolerant protocol capable of tolerating up to 1/3 of Byzantine nodes in a partially synchronous network.
-- It uses push-based dissemination strategy that incorporates Reed-Solomon coding for the transction data to amortize communication costs
+- It uses push-based dissemination strategy that incorporates Reed-Solomon coding for the transaction data to amortize communication costs
 - It provides a linear amortized communication complexity for a large enough transaction load
 - It achieves high throughput (~200-300K tx/sec for 10-100 validators) and subsecond end-to-end latency for up to 150K tx/sec

 ## Byzantine strategies

 The testbed implements several Byzantine behaviors to evaluate consensus robustness.
 The number of Byzantine nodes can be set using `--num-byzantine-nodes` and has to be less than 1/3 of the total number of validators.
 The Byzantine strategies include:

 - `timeout-leader`: Byzantine validators time out when elected as leader to slow down consensus
 - `leader-withholding`: Byzantine leaders withhold block proposals and send it to only a few other validators to delay the commit rule
 - `chain-bomb`: Attackers attempt to disrupt the network by flooding some validators with their generated chains of blocks
 - `equivocating-two-chains`: Byzantine validators create two equivocating blocks and disseminate them to half of network, not allowing to directly skip their proposals
 - `equivocating-chains`: Malicious validators create equivocating blocks and disseminate them to the respected validators
 - `equivocating-chains-bomb`: Byzantine validator create chains of equivocating blocks and send the chain just before the respected validator is elected as a leader.
 Recommend to use 1 Byzantine validator as they are not coordinated

 ## Implementation Details